feilipu/z88dk-libraries/regis/README.md

 ## License

-This demo is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
-Check LICENSE for more information.
+This library is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
+Check the LICENSE file for more information.

 Contributing to this software is warmly welcomed.
-You can do this basically by [forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pull requests](https://help.github.com/articles/using-pull-requests).
+You can do this by [forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pull requests](https://help.github.com/articles/using-pull-requests).